glaiveVII/git_cheat_sheet/README.md

 ### Flow detailled :
 - on master branch
 - git checkout -b new-branch

+or git branch XXX # create branch and then git checkout XXX

 - (code the new feature)
 - git add .
 - git commit -m 'message'